jdh4/job_defense_shield/docs/alert/low_cpu_util.md

-# Low GPU Utilization
+# Low CPU Utilization

-This alert finds jobs with low GPU utilization.
-It ignores jobs with GPUs at 0% utilization since the zero GPU utiliation alert catching those cases.
+This option lists the users with the most CPU-hours along with their mean CPU efficiencies.
+The CPU efficiency is weighted by the number of CPU-cores per job.
+Jobs with 0% utilization on a node are ignored since they are captured by another alert.

-This alert is important because it enables system administrators to identify users on the cluster that are using a large amounts of GPU-hours at low utilization.
+This alert is important because it enables system administrators to identify users that are using the most resources in an inefficient way.

+## Report for System Administrators

 Here is an example of the report:

 ```
-$ python job_defense_shield.py --low-gpu-efficiencies
+$ python job_defense_shield.py --low-cpu-efficiency

                                        Low GPU Efficiencies
 -------------------------------------------------------------------------------------------------